ayeseeem/icm-dpickx/README.md

 Java > Code Style's Clean Up and Formatter.

 - **Except** uses 4 spaces for indentation, not tab.
+- This includes maximum line lengths as follows
+  - 120 for code
+  - 80 for comments, but
+    "from comment's starting position".
+    The starting position bit is nice because it means that comment blocks don't need to be reformatted when the commented code's indentation level changes, for example when it is refactored to move it into or out of nested classes.

 Don't (usually) modify method parameters.
 But don't (usually) use `final` on (every) method parameter, to prevent